-- C. Members scheduled for a Kelly day have the first right to accept or refuse the overtime for their scheduled Kelly day providing it generates an overtime situation and the member meets the minimum qualifications for the position that is open (refer to SOG 20001 OT Call Backs.)
+- d.
+When an off-duty employee is required to or assigned to teach a CPR or CBT Class, they will be compensated for a minimum of four (4) hours of overtime. - e.
+When an off-duty employee is scheduled to instruct a class on behalf of the Department, they shall be compensated for actual hours instructing and reasonable preparation and clean-up time with a minimum two (2) hours of overtime. - C. Members scheduled for a Kelly day have the first right to accept or refuse the overtime for their scheduled Kelly day providing it generates an overtime situation and the member meets the minimum qualifications for the position that is open (refer to SOG 2000l OT Call Backs.)
 Members wishing to work their Kelly day, need to let the scheduling coordinator know a minimum of thirty (30) days in advance of the scheduled day.
 Once a member commits to working their Kelly day, they are obligated to work it.
 In the event two members are scheduled a Kelly day and both wish to work it, the scheduling coordinator shall grant the time to the employee with the least amount of overtime for the year. - D. In the event that the overtime is required to fill a shift, bargaining unit employees shall be utilized to perform the overtime work.
 The opportunity to work overtime shall be rotated equally among the employees as provided by a callback system established by the Employer and the Union. - E. The overtime rate of pay shall be one and one-half times the basic rate of pay as defined in Article 15 of this Agreement; the overtime rate shall apply to acting pay where the employee is actually working out of rank. - F. The employee shall be paid at the overtime rate for a minimum of two (2) hours for each occurrence of all the time worked outside of his regularly scheduled hours of work.
 The aforementioned two (2) hours minimum shall not apply to employees held over for an alarm, past termination of their scheduled shift or answering an alarm with two (2) hours prior to the start of their scheduled shift. - G. Employees shall receive overtime for periods before and after scheduled shifts for those periods exceeding thirty (30) minutes.
-Overtime shall be paid thereafter in fifteen (15) minute increments.
+Overtime shall be paid thereafter in fifteen (15) minute increments. - H. When a single role employee elects to use earned leave in lieu of scheduled work hours, the employee will be paid overtime for the non-worked hours (PTO, Sick leave, etc.) up to a maximum of the regularly scheduled overtime hours that would have occurred during the week the non-worked hours were taken.